W3C Markup Validation Service

 The Markup Validation Service is a validator by the World Wide Web Consortium (W3C) that allows Internet users to check pre-HTML5 HTML and XHTML documents for well-formed markup against a document type definition (DTD).
 Markup validation is an important step towards ensuring the technical quality of web pages.
 However, it is not a complete measure of web standards conformance.
 Though W3C validation is important for browser compatibility and site usability, it has not been confirmed what effect it has on search engine optimization.

 As HTML5 has removed the use of DTD in favor of a "Living Standard", the traditional Markup Validation Service is not applicable to these formats.
 Validation is instead performed using an open-source "Nu Validator", an instance of which is provided by W3C.

+Criticism

+The W3C Markup Validation Service uses or used an SGML parser to parse HTML.
+This procedure is heavily criticized in the WHATWG HTML5 specification:

+While the HTML syntax described in this specification bears a close resemblance to SGML and XML, it is a separate language with its own parsing rules.
+Some earlier versions of HTML (in particular from HTML2 to HTML4) were based on SGML and used SGML parsing rules.
+However, few (if any) web browsers ever implemented true SGML parsing for HTML documents; the only user agents to strictly handle HTML as an SGML application have historically been validators.
+The resulting confusion — with validators claiming documents to have one representation while widely deployed web browsers interoperably implemented a different representation — has wasted decades of productivity.
+This version of HTML thus returns to a non-SGML basis.